 In January 2017, the FASB issued ASU No. 2017-04, "Intangibles-Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment."
 This standard simplifies how an entity is required to test goodwill for impairment by eliminating Step 2 from the goodwill impairment test.
 ASU No. 2017-04 is effective for fiscal years beginning after December 15, 2019, and interim periods within those fiscal years, with early adoption permitted after January 1, 2017.
+The Company elected to early adopt this standard during the fourth quarter of 2017.
 The amendments in this update should be applied using a prospective approach.
 The adoption of ASU No. 2017-04 did not have a material impact on our Consolidated Financial Statements.

-In October 2016, the FASB issued ASU No. 2016-16,"Income Taxes (Topic 740): Intra-Entity Transfers of Assets Other Than Inventory."This standard update requires an entity to recognize the income tax consequences of intra-entity transfers of assets other than inventory when the transfer occurs.
+In October 2016, the FASB issued ASU No. 2016-16, "Income Taxes (Topic 740): Intra-Entity Transfers of Assets Other Than Inventory."
+This standard update requires an entity to recognize the income tax consequences of intra-entity transfers of assets other than inventory when the transfer occurs.
 ASU No. 2016-16 is effective for fiscal years beginning after December 15, 2017, and interim periods within those fiscal years, with early adoption permitted.
 The amendments in this update should be applied using a modified retrospective approach.
-The adoption of ASU No. 2016-16 is not expected to have a material impact on our Consolidated Financial Statements.
+The adoption of ASU No. 2016-16 in the first quarter of 2018 did not have a material impact on our Consolidated Financial Statements.

 In August 2016, the FASB issued ASU No. 2016-15, "Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments."
 The standard update addresses eight specific cash flow issues with the objective of reducing the existing diversity in practice.
 ASU No. 2016-15 is effective for fiscal years beginning after December 15, 2017, and interim periods within those fiscal years, with early adoption permitted.
 The amendments in this update should be applied using a retrospective approach.
-The adoption of ASU No. 2016-15 is not expected to have a material impact on our Consolidated Statements of Cash Flows.
+The adoption of ASU No. 2016-15 in the first quarter of fiscal 2018 did have a material impact on our Consolidated Statements of Cash Flows.